07U/skills-github-pages/Preamble.md

 ### \\(3\\ \\) Overview
 <div style="display:none">\(\setSection{3}\)</div>

 Part&nbsp;[II](https://07u.github.io/skills-github-pages/Intuition) serves as an appetizer for what is yet to come, and builds new concepts on top of previous knowledge.
-In Sec.&nbsp;\\ref{sec:Rotations With Complex Numbers} we review complex numbers and their relation to \\(2D\\) rotations.
+In Sec.&nbsp;[\\(5\\)](https://07u.github.io/skills-github-pages/Intuition#5--rotations-with-complex-numbers) we review complex numbers and their relation to \\(2D\\) rotations.
 We then make a small leap, in Sec.&nbsp;\\ref{sec:A Glimpse Into The Future}, and use the complex numbers example to define an extremely important concept - the *representation* - which would allow us to look at quaternions with new and powerful glasses.

 &nbsp;&nbsp;&nbsp;&nbsp;Part&nbsp;\\ref{part:Establishing Basic Concepts} starts in Sec.&nbsp;\\ref{sec:Groups}, where we introduce the *group*.
 In Sec.&nbsp;\\ref{sec:Fun With Quaternions}, we repeat the process which was applied to complex numbers, but now with quaternions.
 Unfortunately, it is not as easy as with complex numbers, as it does not directly connects quaternions to rotations, but to some weird transformation in \\(4\\) dimensions.
 However, it reveals an interesting and somewhat hidden role of the imaginary part of quaternions.
 Closing remarks are made in Sec.&nbsp;\\ref{sec:Closing Remarks}.